One day Hakone loop itinerary – with a twist

 Both of these tours start and end in Hakone, though.

-If you’re in Tokyo and would like to have a day trip, check out this one which uses public transport.
-Or there’s even one which uses private transportation.
+If you’re in Tokyo and would like to have a day trip to Hakone Loop from Tokyo, check out this one which uses public transport.
+Or there’s even one which uses private transportation from Tokyo to Hakone Loop.